tirth1356/DigiVyapar_web/README.md

-# AutocartX
+# DigiVyapaR
 Project Overview:-
-AutoCartX is a modern web solution designed to help businesses automate their online sales and marketing processes.
+DigiVyapaR is a modern web solution designed to help businesses automate their online sales and marketing processes.
 The platform specializes in seamless Snipcart integration, allowing businesses to quickly add e-commerce functionality to their existing websites.
 With additional features for content management and marketing automation, AutoCartX provides a comprehensive solution for online businesses looking to streamline their operations.

 The website features a responsive, dark-themed design with smooth animations and intuitive navigation, providing an excellent user experience across all devices.